 - Are U.S. citizens permitted to enter?
 Yes.

-Although travel to the Philippines is now permitted, American citizens should know and comply with arrival and departure requirements as promulgated by the Philippine government, which generally include the following as a minimum:
+Entry to the Philippines: Although travel to the Philippines is now permitted, U.S. citizens should know and comply with arrival and departure requirements as promulgated by the Philippine government, which generally include the following as a minimum:

-- A passport valid for a period of at least 6 months at the time of arrival.
+- Passport valid for at least six (6) months at the time of entry.

-When making travel plans, check destination-specific travel requirements to avoid unnecessary inconveniences.
+When making travel plans, check destination-specific travel requirements to avoid unnecessary delays.

 The Philippine government requires all arriving passengers (including children) to register individually on the eTravel platform and show proof of eTravel registration upon flight check-in/boarding and arrival to the Philippines.
-You can register up to three days in advance of their departure for the Philippines through the BOQ’s One Health Pass webpage.
-Remember to save a copy the transaction number and QR code, which will be required by Philippine immigration authorities.
+You can register up to three days in advance of your departure for the Philippines through the BOQ’s One Health Pass webpage.
+Remember to save a copy of the transaction number and QR code, which will be required by Philippine immigration authorities.